lincolnanders5/GoPhast/README.md

 ## Subsites
 Subsites may be used when running multiple websites that share [static assets][static-assets].
-Multiple EasyServer instances may then access the shared static assets while presenting different content through dedicated HTML pages in their subsite directory.
+Multiple GoPhast instances may then access the shared static assets while presenting different content through dedicated HTML pages in their subsite directory.